Toponomastics

 At this juncture, the unavoidable line of inquiry concerns the underlying rationale.
 What, precisely, motivated certain segments of the European Jewish leadership in 1917 to contemplate the establishment of a Jewish polity in al‑Hasa?
 What ideological or symbolic framework could account for the willingness of approximately 120,000 Jewish soldiers to risk—and in many cases to forfeit—their lives in connection with the Al‑Ahsa theatre?
 Such phenomena are unlikely to be explicable solely in terms of geopolitical opportunism or imperial strategy.
 Rather, they suggest the presence of a deeper, perhaps sacralized, motivational structure—one in which religious memory, scriptural geography, or eschatological imaginaries may have played a constitutive role.

-The burial place of Abraham:
+The burial place of Abraham

 Prior to the period of the Crusades (c.
 1095–1291), the precise location of the burial place of Abraham was not known with certainty.
 During their occupation of the Levant, certain Crusader groups—on questionable grounds—identified a site in what is now the West Bank as the burial place of the patriarchs, designating it in their Gothic vernacular as: Abram de baron.
-Over time, this site, initially venerated as sacred, developed into a thriving settlement known as: Habron.
+Over time, this site, which became venerated as sacred, developed into a thriving settlement known as: Habron.

 The choice of this name, (Habron), appears to have been motivated by the association made in Genesis 23:1–2, which states: “1.
 And Sarah was one hundred and twenty-seven years old: these were the years of the life of Sarah.
 And Sarah died in Kirjath-arba; the same is Hebron, in the land of Canaan.